OG1103/Full-Stack-Node.js-Codes/BackEnd/Database/MongoDB/Mongoose/Schemas/Schema Options/mongoose_schema_options_guide.md

 ### ✅ Description
 - Modifies how documents are converted to JSON or plain objects.
 - `getters: true` applies **custom transformations**.
+- or apply virtuals to the json object

 ### 📌 Example:
 ```js